cherngywh/Distinguish-sentiments-on-Twitter/README.md

 ```

 ## Final Function
-*- Combine all fuctions together to plot the data and then update figures to Timeline on Twitter.*
+*Combine all fuctions together to plot the data and then update figures to Timeline on Twitter.*

 ```python